-OECD forecast: High rates and inflation to slow world growth
+OECD forecast: High rates, inflation to slow world growth

 That was the sobering forecast issued Tuesday by the Paris-based Organization for Economic Cooperation and Development.
 In the OECD’s estimation, the world economy will grow just 3.1% this year, down sharply from a robust 5.9% in 2021.

-Next year, the OECD predicts, will be even worse: The international economy will expand only 2.2% in 2023, it estimates.
+Next year, the OECD predicts, will be even worse: The international economy would expand only 2.2%.

+“It is true we are not predicting a global recession,” OECD Secretary-General Mathias Cormann said at a news conference.
+“But this is a very, very challenging outlook, and I don’t think that anyone will take great comfort from the projection of 2.2% global growth.”

 The OECD, made up of 38 member countries, works to promote international trade and prosperity and issues periodic reports and analyses.
-In its latest forecast, the organization predicts that the Federal Reserve’s aggressive drive to tame inflation with higher interest rates — it’s raised its benchmark rate six times this year, in substantial increments — will grind the U.S. economy to a near-halt.
+In its latest forecast, the organization predicts that the U.S. Federal Reserve’s aggressive drive to tame inflation with higher interest rates — it’s raised its benchmark rate six times this year, in substantial increments — will grind the U.S. economy to a near-halt.
 It expects the United States, the world’s largest economy, to grow just 1.8% this year (down drastically from 5.9% in 2021), 0.5% in 2023 and 1% in 2024.

 That grim outlook is widely shared.
 Most economists expect the United States to enter at least a mild recession next year, though the OECD did not specifically predict one.